 If you’ve ever cooked using saffron spice, you know that this unique spice is flavorful and aromatic.
 For me, saffron is a must-have for dishes such as plain rice (or paella), soups such as chicken soup or bouillabaisse and certain bread/pastries.
 The active medicinal compounds in saffron come from a tiny part of the flower, not from a bulb, or the leaves like other herbs.
 The painstaking labor required for harvesting it by hand makes the price of saffron extremely high.
 That’s why it has not been studied for very many human diseases the way we study other less expensive herbs such as rosemary, turmeric, garlic or sage.

 Specific components of saffron spice have demonstrated benefits in several eye ailments.
-These diseases include age-related macular degeneration (AMD), glaucoma, and cataracts.
-Let’s focus on AMD today.
+These diseases that saffron has been studied for include age-related macular degeneration (ARMD), glaucoma, and cataracts.
+Let’s focus on ARMD today.

 Age-related macular degeneration may lead to blindness, especially among persons over 65.
 The eye disease occurs gradually and with little to no warning.
 It begins with a loss of central vision, and may eventually progress to total blindness.
 We know that breakdown of the macula occurs, but researchers are not sure why.
 The macula is next to the retina.
 Obviously, reversing the progressive condition would be the dream scenario, but halting it would suffice.

-Recent research indicates that oxidative damage is a culprit in AMD.
-Studies on saffron suggest it offers protection against oxidative damage in patients with early AMD.
-First, it is essential to note that, to date, conventional medicine has found no way of restoring vision lost to AMD.
-Treatments such as prescription drugs and laser surgery may slow the progression of AMD.
+Recent research indicates that oxidative damage is a culprit in ARMD.
+Studies on saffron suggest it offers protection against oxidative damage in patients with early ARMD.
+It is not a cure for the condition.
+It’s an antioxidant.* First, it is essential to note that, to date, conventional medicine has found no way of restoring vision lost to ARMD.
+Treatments such as prescription drugs and laser surgery may slow the progression of ARMD.

 So if an herb can augment your current protocol, I’d have a conversation with your ophthalmologist about it.
 Here are three reasons why: